watayuki288/sd-forgeneo-anima-teacache/README.md

 TeaCache acceleration for the **Anima** model on **Forge Neo**.

+### I used Fable5 and GPT5.6Sol to create this.
+Thank you to both AI systems.

 Port of [ComfyUI-Anima-TeaCache](https://github.com/CocyNoric/ComfyUI-Anima-TeaCache)
 (cache-decision logic reused as-is; the model hook is reimplemented for Forge Neo's backend).